HEMLab/HiPIMS-CUDA/Readme.md

 HiPIMS is maintained by **[The University of Birmingham](https://www.birmingham.ac.uk/schools/engineering/civil-engineering/index.aspx)** and the **[Hydro-Environmental Modelling Labarotory](http://www.hemlab.org)**, a research hub for technological innovation and interdisciplinary collaboration.
 We welcome the hydro-environmental modelling community to contribute to the project, believing that this project will benefit the whole community.

 The individuals who have contributed directly to the code can be found in the list of **[contributors](https://github.com/HEMLab/hipims/graphs/contributors)**.
-The development of the model has also benefited from estensive usage and testing, which were funded by UKRI, The Met Office and The Royal Society, and contributed by numerous researchsers.
+The development of the model is underpinned by two decades of research and has benefited from estensive testing, for which the following individuals have made significant contributions:

+- Qiuhua Liang
+- Xilin Xia
+- Xiaodong Ming
+- Kristine Jarsve
+- Jinghua Jiang
+- Xiaoli Su

+The research have been funded by UKRI, The Met Office and The Royal Society.

 # References